 - 7.1 The 3 National Parks in Wales Brecon Beacons, Pembrokeshire Coast and Snowdonia were formed to protect spectacular landscapes and provide recreation opportunities for the public.
 The Environment Act 1995 led to the creation of the 3 corresponding NPAs.
+National Park Authorities have two main statutory purposes, namely: - To protect and improve the natural beauty, wildlife and cultural heritage; and - To promote opportunities for the public to understand and enjoy the National Park's special features.

-In managing the National Park, the Authority has 3 main purposes: - to protect the natural beauty of the Park; - to help visitors enjoy and understand it; - and to foster the wellbeing of local people. - 7.2 National Park Authorities have a committee of Members who are either elected members nominated by the Principal Councils within the National Park area or are members appointed by the Welsh Government through the Public Appointments Process.
-Welsh Government appointed and council nominated members are treated equally in relation to remuneration. - 7.3 The structure of the Members' Committee at each of the 3 national parks is set out in Table 5.
+In addition to fulfilling the National Park's purposes, it is the duty of the National Park Authority to foster the economic and social wellbeing of local communities within the Park.

+- 7.2 National Park Authorities have a committee of Members who are either elected members nominated by the Principal Councils within the National Park area or are members appointed by the Welsh Government through the Public Appointments Process.
+Welsh Government appointed and council nominated members are treated equally in relation to remuneration. - 7.3 The structure of the Members' Committee at each of the 3 national parks is set out in Table 6.